 - Distance between the center of the shock’s two mounting screws (this is more accurately described as "shock length", but in some types of racing it is called droop and is a good substitute for the other measures.

-Droop is usually changed via internal shock limiters (which control stroke) or on some cars via specific downtravel/downstop limiters.
+Droop is sometimes changed via internal shock limiters (which control stroke) or on some cars via specific downstop adjustments that limit how far down the arms can travel..

-Droop allows or limits the weight transfer from one side of the car to the other.
+Droop allows (or limits) weight transfer from one side of the car to the other, or the front to the back.

 Please note, changes to the car’s ride height will also change its droop if no other adjustments are made.

 Downstop is a setting that controls how far down the suspension arms can travel.
-It is not the same thing as droop.
+It is not the same thing as droop, although many racers use the two terms interchangeably.

 What is the difference between downstop and droop?